eCircuit Center

 OPINV.CIR Download the SPICE file

 We'll have to move beyond the basic RLC components to emulate the thermistor's non-linear behavior.
 But, once the equation describing a thermistor's resistance versus temperature is known, creating a model is easier than you think.
 To get there, we just need a simple trick of modeling a resistor without using a resistor.
-Then, an equation that describes the resistance as a function of temperature will be put in the model.
+Then, an equation describing the resistance vs temperature will be put in the model.

 THERMISTOR RESISTANCE

-How does a thermistor behave versus temperature?
-As temperature increases, its resistance gets smaller according to the R vs. T equation
+As temperature increases, the thermistor's resistance gets smaller according to the R vs. T equation

 R = Ro exp( Beta/T - Beta/To)